| | |

 Helpful tips

-• I prefer to use a large head cauliflower but if you can only find medium/small cauliflower, use two.
+• I prefer using one large head of cauliflower, but if you can only find medium or small ones, use two instead.

 Nutrition